Devoxx UK 2018 Takeaways – Part 1

 It is safe to make the Number API a public API, and the HTTP GET endpoint in the Book API public.
 But the API Gateway allows us to implement security (by verifying the client is authorised to perform the request) for the Book API HTTP POST / PUT / DELETE endpoints.

 Examples of API Gateways:

-For the demo, we used the Tribestream Access Gateway.
+For the demo, we used the Tribestream API Gateway.
 It uses OAuth 2, JWT, and HTTP signatures.
 It also acts as a load balancer, and provides rate limiting.